-- Copy code directly from another student on an individual project. - Copy code from another group on a group project. - Copy a significant portion (more than about 10 lines of code use your judgment) of your assignment from the internet, even if you cite your source. - Copy a short snippet from the internet without citing your source.
+- Copy code directly from another student on an individual project. - Copy code from another group on a group project. - Copy a significant portion (more than about 10 lines of code or a single method use your judgment) of your assignment from the internet, even if you cite your source. - Copy a short snippet from the internet without citing your source. - Copy code from the output of a generative AI tool (such as ChatGPT) without citing your source - Copy code from the output of a generative AI tool prompted by someone other than you (or your teammates, for the group project)